Insuring Clause: Everything You Need to Know

 - The name of the person that may file the claim

 - Details about the circumstance that may result in the claim

 - An act or omission that the policyholder believes will result in legal liability

 Another common condition in an insuring clause is that the insured should not admit responsibility or attempt to settle claims on their own with the express permission of the insurer.
 Insurers have the right to take over the settlement of a claim on behalf of the policyholder, although this is not required.

 If you need help understanding the insuring clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.